HiraMichael/HCI-project/Project diary.md

 - Identified issue: A damaged bike path, where the street pavement was cracked and broken.
 ![thinkingaloud](images/think_aloud_damaged_street_pavement.jpg)

+# May 30, 2025 - Joint interpretation session
+- Meeting to analyze our thinking aloud protocols using pen and paper
+- Categorization, indeed, is a major issue
+- Other issues: Knowing your location, mobile friendliness

 # June 03, 2025 - Working on the survey
 - **Updated idea**: A/B testing with the original Mängelmelder serving as A and our prototype serving as B
 - **Dependent variable(s)**